porech/engarde/README.md

 Take the file and copy it to the client and to the server.
 You can omit the client portion on the server and vice-versa, or leave both: the unuseful portion will just be ignored.

-3. Download engarde-server from the dist/your-platform folder of this project, or build it from the Go source.
-Detailed instructions about building be avaliable soon, but it should't be too hard if you know Go a little.
+3. Download engarde-server (see the *How do I get it?* section).
 Launch it passing the config file path as the first argument: if nothing is passed, engarde will look for an `engarde.yml` file in the current directory.

 4. Follow the same procedure of step 3 for the client, using engarde-client instead of engarde-server.